 1. Cityscape.
 This isn’t street photography.
-It’s more to do with the shapes of a city and its inhabitants and how they interact.
+It’s more to do with the shapes of a city and how its inhabitants interact with it - some sort of environmental psychology.
 How our buildings shape us.
 Here’s one that popped in front of my lens recently.

 2. People In Situ.
 Okay, everyone’s in situ in a sense but it was meant to suggest people, well, doing stuff: working, playing, walking, talking and so on.
 I guess it’s a kind of mirror image of the first category.
 People in places rather than places round people.

 3. Form.
 Just that.
 A few years ago I read On Growth And Form by D’Arcy Wentworth Thompson.
 Okay, I didn’t actually read it - because it is almost unreadable – but I browsed it and tried to absorb it.
 It concerns itself with the question of why the world takes the form that it does and was huge in its day (published 1917).
 Photographically it gave rise to the series I now call The Decline Of Magic (which you can see on the Photographs page of this website) and also this kind of thing:

 4. Spirit.
 Broadly speaking this would be more contemplative.
 It is what happens on those occasions when the hubbub dies away and you are able to look closely and see clearly.
 Then the very ordinary reveals its ineffability.
 Like the pegs below which I spotted dangling over my head one day.

 5. Black and White.
 It isn’t a subject but it is a category.
 I’ve flip flopped between colour and b and w for ages so I want to stick with the latter for a while.